GlobalGiving: Structure

 The GlobalGiving Foundation is a US-based non-profit organization that individuals and companies can donate to through the website globalgiving.org.
-It is supported by a network of implementing, corporate and institutional partners.
+It is supported by a network of corporate and institutional partners responsible for program implementation.

 Potential donors can browse and select from a wide offering of projects that are organized by geography or by themes such as health care, the environment and education.
-A donor can contribute any amount using a credit/debit card, check, PayPal, Apple Pay, stock transfer, DAF, or M-Pesa.
-Donors can purchase gift cards which recipients can redeem in support of a project of their choosing.
+A donor can contribute any amount using a variety of financial instruments and platforms including DAF and M-Pesa.
+Donors can purchase gift cards that recipients can redeem in support of a project of their choice.
+Companies can use the GlobalGiving platform to allow their employees, customers, partners, or foundation entities to donate directly to grassroots social and economic development projects around the world.

-GlobalGiving funds itself by retaining a 5-12% nonprofit support fee plus a 3% third-party processing fee for each donation.
-The nonprofit support fee covers the cost of providing support and training to nonprofits, conducting rigorous due diligence on organizations, and conducting field visits.
+GlobalGiving retains a nonprofit support fee ranging from 5–12% (depending on the project type and funding source) plus a 3% third-party processing fee for each donation to fund its operations.
+The nonprofit support fee covers operational costs including nonprofit support and training, organizational due diligence, and field visits.
 GlobalGiving's administrative overhead is 3.0%.

-Companies can also use the GlobalGiving platform to allow their employees, customers, partners, or foundation entities to donate directly to grassroots social and economic development projects around the world.

-GlobalGiving as a web-based fundraising platform is fundamentally different from the World Bank Development Marketplace because it is based on social networks and real-time feedback between donors and grassroots social entrepreneurs or "project leaders."
+Unlike the World Bank Development Marketplace, GlobalGiving uses social networks and real-time feedback between donors and project leaders for its crowdfunding approach.
 Each organization pitches one or more development projects to prospective donors on the website.
 The funding decision for each project is crowd-sourced to the public, rather than determined by a team of experts, as in the Development Marketplace.
-However, in practice, organizations that promote themselves through email and social media campaigns vastly improve their fundraising potential.
-Each project depends on evangelists (people who spread good news) to flourish.
+Organizations that promote themselves through email and social media campaigns typically achieve better fundraising results.
 The funding and project update history for each project is public and acts as a form of reputation system for the organization implementing the project.